Last updated on September 25th, 2019 at 08:13 am

-Bounced cheque is a crime of misdemeanour, that is to say that that the punishment for the bounced cheque may be imprisonment for a definite/fixed term depending on the facts and circumstances of each case.
+A bounced cheque is a crime of misdemeanor, that the punishment for the bounced cheque crime may be imprisonment for a definite/fixed term depending on the facts and circumstances of each case.
 The imprisonment may be coupled with a fine anything between 1,000 – 30,000 Dhs.

 And here comes the obvious question, Is there a defense to the bounced cheque?

-Yes, there are defenses to the crime of bounced cheque.
+Yes, there are defenses to the bounced cheque crime.

 Before going to the defenses to the bounced cheque, let me shortly explain the general nature of the crime of a bounced cheque and its criminal elements of actual crime committed and the mental element of the act which makes it a crime.

 The cheque must have been written in bad faith.
 The guilt intention, the mental element attached to all crimes, is attached to the crime when it is committed in fact.
-The person is taken to have written a cheque in bad faith if he knows that he does not have sufficient funds to clear the cheque at the time he writes it for or he is careless or uncertain as to whether he has or has not sufficient funds to pay the entire sum of the cheque.
-The drawee’s (the person who writes the cheque) signature on the cheque is a confirmation of the sufficient funds on the account.
+The person is taken to have written a cheque in bad faith if he knows that he does not have sufficient funds to clear the cheque at the time he writes it or he is careless or uncertain as to whether he has or has not sufficient funds to pay the entire sum of the cheque.
+The drawee (person who writes the cheque) make a signature on the cheque which confirms sufficient funds on the account.

 - If the cheque is stolen or lost, that may provide a defense to order the bank to cancel the cheque.